Get free weekly resources from us!

 Mistake #4.
 Storehouse of Knowledge

 Some children’s ministry teachers feel they have to expound on everything.
 They may drone on and on about Bible minutiae while children yawn and long for the “bell” to ring.
 Have teachers think about how much kids really need to know.
 Then have them explore how kids could discover those things on their own.
 If it’s important for kids to know all about sackcloth and ashes, don’t tell them about it.
-Bring burlap and ashes in and have children put them on their bodies.
+Bring burlap and ashes in and have kids put them on their bodies.
 Ask lots of questions: How does it feel?
 Why do you think people wore this when they were sorry for their sins?
 Would you want to wear it?
 What do we do when we’re sorry for our sins?

 Mistake #5.
 Total Coverage